philphilphil/gavii/README.md

 - Post folders with a starting "-" will be ignored
 - Posts are sorted by date, newest first
 - GPS and Tags are not yet working

+## Generating the website
+Just call gavii in a website directory (the one which was created with the "new" command).
+Output will be generated and put into "Output"